-2025-08-06
+2025-08-06 (updated 2025-08-08)

 SDL3 is a great platform abstraction layer.
 On Linux, it compiles with support for both X Window System and Wayland.
-This is great because it makes your app compatible with just about any desktop environment and window manager.
+This is great because it makes your app compatible with just about any desktop environment or window manager.
+In the SDL3 documentation it says that

 Wayland is a replacement for the X11 window system protocol and architecture and is favored over X11 by default in SDL3